 Having a career as a wedding planner can seem pretty glamorous but there are definitely reasons why you wouldn’t want to become a wedding planner.
 There are days when I can hardly believe I get paid to do something I love so much but there are also days when there is not enough money in the world to make me plan or coordinate a particular wedding again.

-Here are twelve things to seriously consider before you decide to become a wedding planner:
+What to consider before deciding to become a wedding planner:

 1) Weekend and evening work